VDV 261 Explained: Defining the New Standard for Electric Bus Preconditioning and Smart Charging

 - New use cases like Smart Energy Management.

-- PLC mode for vehicle communication.
+- PLC modules for high-level vehicle communication.

 2. Hardware Requirements: From Microcontrollers to Real Computers